-For advice on accredited student accommodation please visit the University of Suffolk website, additionally you can search for accredited landlords for Ipswich and Bury St Edmunds at Suffolk Student Pad, for the password please contact the Infozone.
+For advice on accredited student accommodation please visit the University of Suffolk website.
+You can also search for accredited landlords at Suffolk Student Pad.
+For further information, you can contact the Student Centre in person in the Waterfront Building, call 01473 338833, or email email@example.com.

 Most commonly asked questions about accommodation at the University of Suffolk